 - The brain “sloshing” against the skull

-- Penetrative objects traveling through the skull into the brain
+- Penetrative objects travelling through the skull into the brain

 - Stretching and tearing of the brain tissues due to G-Force shock